 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Keep out of reach of children.
+Keep out of reach of children and pets.

 Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
 Keep container tightly closed.
-Throw away any unused medicine after the expiration date.
+Throw away any unused medication after the expiration date.